jkoubek/Cyber-work/ELK Project.md

 Target Machines & Beats
 This ELK server is configured to monitor the following machines:
-TODO: List the IP addresses of the machines you are monitoring Jump Box VM: 10.0.0.4 We have installed the following Beats on these machines:
+List the IP addresses of the machines you are monitoring Jump Box VM: 10.0.0.4 We have installed the following Beats on these machines:
-TODO: Specify which Beats you successfully installed Filebeat
+Specify which Beats you successfully installed Filebeat
 Metricbeat
 These Beats allow us to collect the following information from each machine:
-TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
+In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
 E.g., Winlogbeat collects Windows logs, which we use to track user logon events, etc.
 Filebeat collects the changes done (screenshot: Images/Filebeat) Metric beat collects metrics and statistics screenshot: Images/Metricbeat)
 Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: